-- If you are a foreign national entering Canada for a limited period of time and traveling with a Canadian citizen, you must submit separate forms.
+- If you are a foreign national entering Canada for a limited period of time and travelling with a Canadian citizen, you must submit separate forms.

-If you are not a traveler, you can sign in online and enter travel details on behalf of individuals who may be unable to use ArriveCAN:
+If you are not a traveller, you can sign in online and enter travel details on behalf of individuals who may be unable to use ArriveCAN:

 - You must complete ArriveCAN with all of the passenger’s information.

-- You’ll then be able to print or email the receipt to the traveler.
+- You’ll then be able to print or email the receipt to the traveller.

-- You must provide the receipt to the tourist so that he or she may show it to a Canadian border services officer when they arrive in the country.
-The traveler is responsible for ensuring that they meet all of the entrance requirements for Canada.
+- You must provide the receipt to the tourist so that he or she may show it to a Canadian border services officer when they or arrive in the country.
+The traveller is responsible for ensuring that they meet all of the entrance requirements for Canada.

-- The traveler will not be able to do their post-border reporting through ArriveCAN; instead, they will need to contact 1-833-641-0343 every day during their 14-day quarantine.
+- The traveller will not be able to do their post-border reporting through ArriveCAN; instead, they will need to contact 1-833-641-0343 every day during their 14-day quarantine.